prebid/Prebid.js/dev-docs/bidder-adaptor.md

 - The contact email of the adapter's maintainer.
 - A test ad unit that will consistently return test creatives.
 This helps us to ensure future Prebid.js updates do not break your adapter.
+- Any other information listed as required in [CONTRIBUTING.md](https://github.com/prebid/Prebid.js/blob/master/CONTRIBUTING.md).

 ## Step 2: Add a new bidder JS file